dart-archive/www.dartlang.org/src/site/tools/pub/assets-and-transformers.markdown

 which transformers should be applied to which assets.
 Instead, each transformer determines which assets it can apply itself to.
 For `pub serve`, the transformers run when the dev server starts up and whenever a source asset changes.
-The `pub build` command runs the transformers once and then exits.
+The `pub build` and `pub run` commands run the transformers once and then exit.

 As the following figure shows, source assets can pass through, untransformed, and become generated assets.
 Or a source asset can be transformed, such as a